Brisbane Domestic Airport

 Given that each airline has its own luggage restrictions (weight, size and quantity) it’s best to check with your airline about what relates to your particular flight.

-For convenience, Brisbane Domestic Terminal offers baggage trolleys for hire, for a non-refundable fee of $4.
+For your convenience, baggage trolleys are available for hire at Brisbane Domestic Terminal for a small fee.
 If you’re looking for a trolley, you can find them in the car park, at the pick up and drop off area, and at Baggage Claim on Level 1.

 Storing luggage is another option available at Brisbane Domestic Terminal, with self-service luggage lockers that can be used any time, day or night.
 All you have to do is lock away your belongings, make the relevant payment and retrieve your one-off unique pincode.
 Lockers at the Domestic Terminal are located outside the Qantas and Virgin Terminal areas, after the first pedestrian crossing, in the covered median strip area.